-The Corporate Mentorship Program provides an opportunity for employees and managers to create relationships and focus on career and professional development.
+The Corporate Mentorship Program offers an opportunity for employees and managers to build relationships and focus on career and professional development.

 Employees at all levels of Government are invited to participate in the Corporate Mentorship Program as mentees.